Most frequently asked questions & answers

 As with overall cost, the length of a mediation (or collaborative case) is primarily affected by the parties themselves.
 Factors include the frequency with which they are willing to meet, their productivity between sessions, the complexity of the issues, and their relationship dynamics and communication styles.
 I have had mediations and collaborative cases that have concluded in two months or less, and I have had clients that prefer to move much more slowly and even take years to conclude.
 In every case though, the pacing and duration is primarily controlled by the clients themselves.

 Usually yes.
 Because Collaborative Divorce generally involves more professionals than mediation, it usually translates to more fees.
-But Collaborative Law can still be highly efficient.
+But Collaborative Divorce can still be highly efficient.
 By using neutral professionals in their areas of expertise, parties can reduce attorney hours, streamline their process, and achieve great value.
 And because of the cooperative nature of the pursuit, couples don’t waste time and money working at cross purposes as they generally do in litigation.

 Eventually, yes.
 But only in a limited capacity.
 Many people are able to conduct the majority of the mediation without lawyers – or at least without lawyers in the room.
 Individual consulting attorneys will, at a minimum, review any written agreement for each party before they sign it.
 They can also be available to provide advice and guidance during the mediation process.
 But their role is limited and their fees generally reflect that.
 Of course, if they prefer, parties can agree to have attorneys present during some or all mediation sessions.